daelsepara/legendary-kingdoms/README.md

 ![Legendary Kingdoms](/src/images/legendary-kingdoms-logo.png)
 # Legendary Kingdoms

 An Implementation of Legendary Kingdoms Gamebooks in C++ and SDL.
-Currently only Book 1 (The Valley of Bones) is implemented.
+Only book 1 (The Valley of Bones) in the series is implemented as of now.

 # Planned Features